charlottegiseleweil/viewerTemplate/README.md

 All external data such as *shapefiles*, *images*, and *legends* should be placed in their corresponding folders.

 #### public/index.html
-Here you can edit the title of your dashboard
+Here you can edit the title of your dashboard that will appear in the browser tab.

 #### src/App.js
 In this file, you can edit the menu links and the name of the viewer.
 You could also add more tabs by editing the `menuLinks`property.